BJMdotNET/pr1nc3/topics/toronto/index.md

 ----

- - [**"Prince-inspired fashions on display at Minneapolis Institute of Art -- The purple pop star inspired this fashionable assemblage in the museum's lobby."**](http://www.startribune.com/prince-inspired-fashions-on-display-at-minneapolis-institute-of-art/396029361/) by Sue Campbell in [Minneapolis Star Tribune](http://www.startribune.com/) on 5 October 2016 about Minneapolis Institute of Art, museum, Toronto ([mirror](https://web.archive.org/web/*/http://www.startribune.com/prince-inspired-fashions-on-display-at-minneapolis-institute-of-art/396029361/))
+ - [**"Prince-inspired fashions on display at Minneapolis Institute of Art -- The purple pop star inspired this fashionable assemblage in the museum's lobby."**](http://www.startribune.com/prince-inspired-fashions-on-display-at-minneapolis-institute-of-art/396029361/) by Sue Campbell in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 5 October 2016 about Minneapolis Institute of Art, museum, Toronto ([mirror](https://web.archive.org/web/*/http://www.startribune.com/prince-inspired-fashions-on-display-at-minneapolis-institute-of-art/396029361/))

 ----